Security Overview

 1) Scope & shared responsibility

-We protect the systems and data we control (hosting, build pipelines, support tooling).
-Customers remain responsible for their own environments, credentials, end-user devices, and third-party tools they connect.
+We protect systems and data we control (our website, internal tooling, and approved vendors used for delivery).
+Customers remain responsible for their own environments, credentials, endpoints, user access policies, and third-party services they connect.

-• No sensitive PI by default: we avoid government IDs, biometrics, precise location, health data unless a contract requires it and lawful basis is established.
+- Sensitive data: we avoid processing sensitive categories by default (government IDs, biometrics, precise location, health data) unless explicitly required by contract and lawful basis is established.

-• Retention: keep only as long as needed for service, legal, or audit requirements; then delete or de-identify.
+- Retention: we retain information only as long as needed for service delivery, security, legal, or audit needs, then delete or de-identify where feasible.

 3) Technical & organizational controls

-• Code review for critical changes; dependency updates and vulnerability scanning.
+- Peer review for meaningful changes; dependency updates and vulnerability monitoring where practical.

 5) Vendors & subprocessors